abhishekarya1/DSA-2k23/graphs.md

 - **Detect Cycle** - keep parent info in node, and use:
 	- BFS: if node is already visited and its not our parent
  	- DFS: same as above, and we also need to propagate till start of the call stack if we find a cycle
+- **Nearest 0/1 in Matrix**: keep visArr, distArr to avoid modifications to given matrix and it also helps avoid unnecessary confusion.
+To find dist from 0, mark all starting points (0) as visited and do BFS from all of them keeping `step` info inside a node and copying that to distArr